nikic/nikic.github.com/_posts/2014-12-22-PHPs-new-hashtable-implementation.markdown

 ------------------

 This should cover the most important aspects of the PHP 7 hashtable implementation.
 First lets summarize why the new implementation uses less memory.
-I'll only ue the numbers for 64bit systems here and only look at the per-element size, ignoring the main `HashTable` structure (which is less significant asymptotically).
+I'll only use the numbers for 64bit systems here and only look at the per-element size, ignoring the main `HashTable` structure (which is less significant asymptotically).

 In PHP 5.x a whopping 144 bytes per element were required.
 In PHP 7 the value is down to 36 bytes, or 32 bytes for the